 2. Check your expectations.
 Is what you are asking of your child developmentally and age appropriate?
-Sometimes kids don’t know how to tell us they can’t do something, so they try not to let us down.
-If you see that your child is consistently having a hard time following through on your requests, check to see if they need some assistance.
+Sometimes kids don’t know how to tell us they can’t do something, and they try not to let us down.
+If you see that your child is consistently having a hard time following through on your requests, check to see if they need some assistance and adjust your parenting method.

 3. Re-assess.
 Check your to-do list.
 Are there things that can be pushed off for a later date?
 Reducing the pressure on yourself to get it all done and done right will help lower your stress level and help in your reactions to others.

 4. Ask for help.
 Check your agenda.
 Can you delegate some things to others?
 This doesn’t make you any less of a parent.
-Productive people learn to delegate some responsibilities to others so as to be able to prioritize their tasks on the to-do list.
+Productive people learn to delegate some responsibilities to others to prioritize their tasks on the to-do list.

 - It’s normal for parents to get stressed and emotional, but it’s important to not let it affect how they parent their children.